MadhurimaKumari/online-healthcare-management-system/README.md

 ## Project Overview

 The Online Healthcare Management System is a comprehensive Java application designed to manage healthcare operations efficiently.
-Built with Core Java, JDBC, MySQL, and JavaFX, it provides both console-based and modern GUI interfaces for managing appointments, medical records, billing, and user administration.
+Built with Core Java, JDBC, MySQL, Servlets and JavaFX, it provides both console-based and modern GUI interfaces for managing appointments, medical records, billing, and user administration.

 ### Key Features:
 - ✅ **Dual Interface**: Console (CLI) and Modern GUI (JavaFX)